 - From the context menu select Force Quit.

-If all of the above steps did not help, then you still have the ability to force shut down the application via the command line.
+If all of the above steps did not help, then you still have the ability to shut down the application via the command line.

 Follow these steps to force quit with the Terminal app: